OpenEvalProject/evals/manuscripts/elife-39705/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/39705/elife-39705-fig5-v1.jpg)

 **Figure 5.:** (a) The pairwise C-alpha root mean square deviation (RMSD) as a function of the divergence time between pairs of orthologs annotated with the same EC number.
 RMSD values were calculated based on structural protein alignments using the TM-align algorithm (Zhang and Skolnick, 2005).
 Gray dots represent pairs of considered orthologs, boxes indicate the median and 25–75 RMSD percentiles for the corresponding divergence times, the vertical lines indicate the 5–95 percentiles, and the red line shows the moving average of the data. (b) Long-term divergence of sequence identity of protein sites located at different distances to enzymes’ active site residues.
 In this analysis we considered the same species and enzymatic activities used to explore the global sequence divergence (Figure 1 and Figure 1—figure supplement 1); the average sequence identities within each distance shell (shown using different colors) were calculated across all pairs of orthologs annotated with the same EC number (see Materials and methods).
-Error bars represent the S.E.M. across ortholog pairs.10.7554/eLife.39705.021Figure 5—source data 1.
+Error bars represent the S.E.M. across ortholog pairs.

 Only a small fraction of all enzyme residues forms an active site and directly participates in catalysis.
 Therefore, we investigated next how the sequence divergence depends on the spatial proximity of protein positions to active site residues.
 It was previously demonstrated that evolutionary rates of amino acid substitutions correlate with protein sites’ spatial distance to catalytic residues (Jack et al., 2016).
 Notably, differences in short-term evolutionary rates do not imply the existence of a divergence limit, nor do they inform how site-specific divergence patterns correlate with sites' structural locations.
 Thus, the main goal of our analysis was to investigate the temporal patterns of the long-term divergence, and the effective divergence limit for sites at various distances to the active site.
 We considered catalytic site annotations available from the Protein Data Bank (Berman et al., 2000), UniProt-KB (UniProt Consortium, 2015) and the Catalytic Site Atlas (Porter, 2004) and quantified the average sequence divergence for sites at various distances from catalytic residues (see Materials and methods, Figure 5b).
 We based this analysis on the same set of enzymatic activities used to study global sequence divergence (Figure 1 and Figure 1—figure supplement 1).
 Although, as expected, residues close to the active site were the most highly conserved (Jack et al., 2016; Halabi et al., 2009), even distant sites displayed a substantial divergence limit (~40%) at long evolutionary distances.
 This result suggests that the spatial constraints required for specific molecular function usually propagate throughout the entire protein structure and significantly limit the long-term divergence even at sites distant from catalytic residues.